-- All consumer-ready food products under the following Venezuelan Harmonized Schedule headings HS codes, 03, 04, 05, 16, 19, 20, 21, and 22 are subject to registration. - Prior to importing consumer-ready food products, importers should obtain a registration number from MINSALUD. - Processed foods unregistered in the country of origin cannot be registered in Venezuela. - All new-to-market local or foreign processed food products must be submitted for registration before being imported.
-This new product will be subject to approval for registration by MINSALUD after several lab tests to prove that it is suitable for human consumption. - The foreign exporter/seller is the owner of the product registration, although authorized importers can proceed with the registration process. - The processed food product health registration is valid for five years; however, renewals are permitted. - MINSALUD can consider exceptions to the registration process for food imported by government entities in Venezuela. - If an imported product does not meet the minimum quality standards or does not have a health registration number, it could be confiscated and/or destroyed by MINSALUD authorities.
+- All consumer-ready food products classified under the following Venezuelan Harmonized Schedule (HS) headings and codes-03, 04, 05, 16, 19, 20, 21, and 22-are required to undergo registration. - Prior to importing consumer-ready food products, importers should obtain a registration number from MINSALUD. - Prior to importing consumer-ready food products, importers must secure a registration number from MINSALUD. - Unregistered processed foods in the country of origin cannot be registered in Venezuela. - Any new local or foreign processed food products must be registered before importation.
+This product requires approval for registration by MINSALUD following lab tests to confirm its suitability for human consumption. - The foreign exporter/seller is the owner of the product registration, although authorized importers can proceed with the registration process. - The processed food product health registration is valid for five years; however, renewals are permitted. - MINSALUD can consider exceptions to the registration process for food imported by government entities in Venezuela.

+- If an imported product does not meet the minimum quality standards or does not have a health registration number, it could be confiscated and destroyed by MINSALUD authorities. - MINSALUD and SUNDDE authorities regularly inspect imported products at the point of sale to ensure they are safe for consumption, have a suitable shelf life, and are not adulterated.